tum-pbs/pbdl-book/physicalloss.md

 $\frac{\partial u}{\partial{t}} + u \nabla u = \nu \nabla \cdot \nabla u $ , we can directly
 formulate a loss term $R = \frac{\partial u}{\partial t} + u \frac{\partial u}{\partial x} - \nu \frac{\partial^2 u}{\partial x^2} u$ that should be minimized as much as possible at training time.
 For each of the terms, e.g. $\frac{\partial u}{\partial x}$,
 we can simply query the DL framework that realizes $u$ to obtain the corresponding derivative.
-For higher order derivatives, such as $\frac{\partial^2 u}{\partial x^2}$, we can typically simply query the derivative function of the framework twice.
+For higher order derivatives, such as $\frac{\partial^2 u}{\partial x^2}$, we can simply query the derivative function of the framework multiple times.
 In the following section, we'll give a specific example of how that works in tensorflow.

 ## Summary so far

-The approach above gives us a method to include physical equations into DL learning as a soft-constraint.
+The approach above gives us a method to include physical equations into DL learning as a soft-constraint: the residual loss.
 Typically, this setup is suitable for _inverse problems_, where we have certain measurements or observations for which we want to find a PDE solution.
-Because of the high cost of the reconstruction (to be demonstrated in the following), the solution manifold typically shouldn't be overly complex.
-E.g., it is difficult to capture a wide range of solutions, such as with the previous supervised airfoil example, in this way.
+Because of the high cost of the reconstruction (to be demonstrated in the following), the solution manifold shouldn't be overly complex.
+E.g., it is not possible to capture a wide range of solutions, such as with the previous supervised airfoil example, with such a physical residual loss.